Go on to Part Five

 Sloche, a Quebec area prog/jazz fusion band, was the

 opening act at this sold-out gig.
-Before the show, some trouble occurred
+Before

-among the overly eager crowd waiting to enter the venue.
-Some fans tried to force their way in and, in
+the venue.
+Some fans tried to force

-the process, some metal fences fell on the crowd.
+their way in and, in the process, some metal fences fell on the crowd.
 As people surged forward, a few fell to the

 ground and were in danger of being trampled.

-band attended an afterparty where John admits to having had way too much to
+afterparty where John admits to having had way too much to drink.
+A young couple offered him a ride back to his

-let John out of the car, instructing him to walk the rest of the way.
+of the car, instructing him to walk the rest of the way.
 It was 3:00 A.M. and freezing cold so John,

 being under the weather, had a difficult time trudging through the snow and